 A certified financial advisor can help you with many of your financial goals.
-Some of the main pros of hiring an advisor are:
+Some of the major pros of hiring an advisor are:

-- Saving time managing your own personal portfolio
+- Saving time when it comes to managing your own personal portfolio.

 Hiring a financial advisor does come coupled with a few pain points as well.
 Some of the main cons of hiring an advisor are: